exe-walt/AirBnB_clone/README.md

 ## 0x01 Introduction

-Team project to build a clone of [AirBnB](https://www.airbnb.com/).

 The console is a command interpreter to manage objects abstraction between objects and how they are stored.